microsoft/playwright/docs/src/api/params.md

 this request body.
 If this parameter is specified `content-type` header will be set to `multipart/form-data` unless explicitly provided.
 File values can be passed either as [`fs.ReadStream`](https://nodejs.org/api/fs.html#fs_class_fs_readstream) or as file-like object containing file name, mime-type and its content.

+## java-fetch-option-multipart
+* langs: java
+- `multipart` <[Object]<[string], [any]>>

+Provides an object that will be serialized as html form using `multipart/form-data` encoding and sent as this request body.
+If this parameter is specified `content-type` header will be set to `multipart/form-data` unless explicitly provided.
+File values can be passed either as [File] or as file-like object [FilePayload] containing file name, mime-type and its content.

 ## fetch-option-data
 - `data` <[string]|[Buffer]|[Serializable]>